 An Easter Bunny icon means the Easter Bunny was recently spotted in that map area.
 It is a confirmed sighting by one of our official observers in the field.

 An Easter Egg icon means the Easter Bunny has already visited that map area and was spotted.
-It is an unconfirmed sighting reported by to us by one of our unofficial observers in the field.

 Like NORAD, Google does have a Santa Tracker that follows Santa Claus on Google Maps.
 However, Google does not track the Easter Bunny’s progress.